Social Icons

 Directed by Mamoru Oshii

-When you see this movie for the first time like me, you will join the cult lovers of this manga.
-Ghost in the Shell is a sci-fi ,cyberpunk thriller set in the mid 21st Century.
+When you see this movie for the first time, like I did, you’ll join the cult following of this manga.
+Ghost in the Shell is a sci-fi, cyberpunk thriller set in the mid-21st century.

 Better late than never.
-When in uni, The Stand Alone Complex was released and all my friends were hooked on it, except me.
-Truth is, silly me never saw a single episode and did not bother to even see this classic of an animation.
+When I was in uni, The Stand Alone Complex was released, and all my friends were hooked on it—except me.
+Truth is, silly me never watched a single episode and didn’t even bother to check out this classic of an animation.

-I wonder if I would have liked or enjoyed the complexity in the plot?
-The whole interfacing between flesh and digital wires and the result of it is what Ghost in the Shell’s deep narration is about.
-Here is a future where being pure human is a thing that is getting out of fashion and being a cyborg is the new norm.
+I wonder if I would have enjoyed the complexity of the plot?
+The whole idea of interfacing between flesh and digital wires, and the consequences of it, is what Ghost in the Shell’s deep narration is about.
+It’s set in a future where being purely human is becoming outdated, and being a cyborg is the new norm.

-The plot takes place in 2029, and we get to follow the life of Major Kusanagi, she leads a team of security agents as they deal with complex cyber issues, and this movie is about the most complex of them all the Puppet Master.
-Her unit’s section is called 9, which is an arm of the government security agency.
-Before we go deeper into the plot, let me give you a brief, this 1995 anime is based on a manga written by Masamune Shirow between 1989 and 1990.
-He wrote this psychological thriller using a concept that is so ahead of its time.
-Everything in the manga is written which such ingenuity that even now in 2021, our world seems to have not caught on.
+The plot takes place in 2029, and we follow the life of Major Kusanagi, who leads a team of security agents as they deal with complex cyber issues.
+The movie focuses on the most complex case of all: the Puppet Master.
+Her unit is called Section 9, an arm of the government security agency.
+Before diving deeper into the plot, let me give you a brief overview.
+This 1995 anime is based on a manga written by Masamune Shirow between 1989 and 1990.
+He created this psychological thriller using a concept that was way ahead of its time.
+Everything in the manga was written with such ingenuity that, even now in 2021, our world still hasn’t quite caught up.

-The Puppet Master is a master hacker, who seems to hack people and use them to further his agenda.
-In this present world almost, everyone has a form of cyberonic brain, and the puppet master is a master in hacking people and planting false memory.
+The Puppet Master is a master hacker who manipulates people and uses them to further his agenda.
+In this future world, almost everyone has some form of cybernetic brain enhancement, and the Puppet Master excels at hacking people and planting false memories.

-The Major as we know is also a cyborg, but her origin is not the focus here.
-She and her team are tasked with stopping the Puppet Master, but the whole chase is causing her to start having some existential crisis.
-Our whole journey is about the chase and capture of the Puppet Master.
-We encounter the deeper understanding of what he is trying to achieve and the government’s place in everything with more existential crisis and psychological questions.
+The Major, as we know, is also a cyborg, but her origin isn’t the focus here.
+She and her team are tasked with stopping the Puppet Master, but the whole chase causes her to start having an existential crisis.
+Our entire journey is about the chase and capture of the Puppet Master.
+Along the way, we uncover his deeper motives and explore the government’s role in everything, along with more existential and psychological questions.

-First thing I would have to say is, please watch the 1995 version, it is the same as the 2008 version, but I liked the animation here better.
-Also, the movie embodies the concept of the first volume of the manga and sadly every animated work done after this 1995 movie concerning the Ghost in the Shell world are original stories.
-The Stand Alone Complex is just as much fun as this movie itself, so don’t be deterred.
+First thing I’d say is, please watch the 1995 version.
+It’s the same story as the 2008 version, but I prefer the animation style here.
+Also, the movie embodies the concept of the first volume of the manga, and unfortunately, every animated work done after this 1995 movie concerning the Ghost in the Shell world consists of original stories.
+The Stand Alone Complex is just as fun as this movie, so don’t be deterred.

-After seeing this movie, I would say go see The Stand Alone Complex which is set in an alternate timeline.
-The second movie which acts like a sequel to this movie (both does not follow the manga) is not that good at all.
-After The Stand Alone Complex, you should see the Arise which is more about a younger her working with Section 9.
+After seeing this movie, I’d recommend watching The Stand Alone Complex, which is set in an alternate timeline.
+The second movie, which acts as a sequel to this one (but doesn’t follow the manga), is not that great.
+After The Stand Alone Complex, you should check out Arise, which focuses on a younger version of Kusanagi working with Section 9.

-I will also will like to add, I have not seen the movie either, so I have no comment about that.
+I should also add that I haven’t seen the live-action movie, so I have no comment on that.

 Little Miss Sunshine (2006)